CSM-CGEM/cgem-simpeg-examples/README.md

 1. Download and install the [SimPEG](https://github.com/simpeg/simpeg), in your perfered way (Anaconda + Jupyter notebooks is the preferred method by the maintainers of this repository).

+2. Make sure the Python packages in requirements.txt are installed.
+This can be done with the command inside the directory.
+This can also be accomplished in a conda environment.

+    pip install -r requirements.txt

 ## Contributing changes